 Tobacco Control Policy Status

-Advertising, promotion and sponsorship: Turkey has a comprehensive ban on tobacco advertisement, promotion and sponsorship.
+Tobacco Advertising, Promotion and Sponsorship: Turkey has a near comprehensive ban on tobacco advertising, promotion and sponsorship.
 A few aspects of tobacco advertising, promotion and sponsorship are heavily regulated, but not completely banned.
 For example, point-of-sale advertising is allowed, but it may not be seen from the outside or accessed by minors.
 Additionally, internet sales are prohibited, except by authorized dealers.
 Publicity of tobacco sponsorship is restricted; however, the financial contribution or in-kind support itself is not prohibited.